decision-making-mike/transport-company/README.md

 [completed-reads.txt](completed-reads.txt)

+## Update 5.
+The entity-relationship model of the company.

+In this update I'm publishing the entity-relationship model of the company.
+On a side note, I now think that it should have been published before the `database/reset-database.bash` script.
+This model doesn't expect the database to exist, while the `database/reset-database.bash` script is a helper script for creating the database.

+[The article about "entity-relationship model" on Wikipedia](https://en.m.wikipedia.org/wiki/Entity%E2%80%93relationship_model) lists 3 levels of such models, namely conceptual, logical and physical.
+I'm not familiar with data modeling, and this model is simple, so I've decided to not categorize it anyhow, and just name it an "entity-relationship model".
+If I had to categorize, I'd say it's a logical ER model that doesn't want to abandon the simplicity of a conceptual ER model.
+Should I need to create additional ER models in the future, I shall distinguish them by their names from this one.
+I don't know if I will change then the name of this model, though.

+The model is a simplified version of the model that was represented by the `create table` statements I've published back when this project still was a subproject.
+You can review them at https://github.com/decision-making-mike/sql-postgresql-learning/blob/main/archive/transport-company/database/create-tables.sql.
+Only as soon as the need arises, I'm going to make it more sophisticated.
+By the by, I like how simple it currently looks.

 ## Update 4.
 The `database/reset-database.bash` script.

 In this update I'm starting to publish files related to the database.
 The file `database/reset-database.bash` will be the first.